ChatterSec/open-captcha/README.md

 # open-captcha
 Open Captcha stands out from other captcha providers in a big way.
 Forget about connecting to external services or making your users work for free to train AI.
-Our approach ensures that each challenge is unique and employs the most advanced anti-ai detection methods.
+Our approach ensures that each challenge is unique and employs the most advanced anti-ai detection methods, all while being completly self-hosted and intergrated into your web-app.

 ```
 npm i open-captcha